kamranAnsari12/MultiVendorBack/README.md

-This is the Basic Multi-vendor BAckend Project Reated on Node js And MongoDb , you Can Easily deploy it and used this as fully backend
+This is the Basic Multi-vendor BAckend Project Reated on Node js And MongoDb , you Can Easily deploy it and used this as fully backend , Only Thing you need to connect is MongoDb database URI and Jwt token(which can be manually created) and Port Number

 contact Id  - kamran.ansari1999@gmail.com